4 Ways to Pull a Truck from the Mud

 Pull It Out

-Oftentimes, the best and quickest way to get your truck unstuck is to have another truck simply pull you out.
-Using a webbed recovery strap, attach the strap to both trucks’ tow hitches, frame-mounted tow hooks or the frame itself, as long as you can get to them without putting tension on other, less solid parts of the vehicles.
+Oftentimes, the best and quickest way to get your truck unstuck can be to have another truck simply pull you out.
+Using a webbed recovery strap or tow strap, attach the strap to both trucks’ tow hitches, frame-mounted tow hooks or the frame itself, as long as you can get to them without putting tension on other, less solid parts of the vehicles.
 Never attach a strap to a bumper, axles, parts of the suspension or the hitch ball, as these parts can get easily damaged.
-Once attached, the mobile vehicle should pull most of the slack from the strap, leaving just enough room for the mobile vehicle to get up a little speed before pulling on the stuck one.
+Once attached, the mobile vehicle should slowly pull most of the slack from the strap, leaving just enough room for the mobile vehicle to get up a little speed before pulling on the stuck one.